You’re more than likely using Google Analytics to measure your website's performance. But are you utilising Core Web Vitals? If not, you should be.

 1. Largest Contentful Paint (LCP)

 One of the main contributors to a poor page experience is content load time.
 This is the amount of time it takes for content to render on a web page.
+The more content, the longer a web page takes to load, and that’s frustrating for visitors to your website.

 The LCP measures how long it takes for the largest page element in the viewport to become visible.
 This helps Google understand when the main content of the page is rendered and is displayed on the screen.
 The optimum LCP speed is less than 4 seconds.